Creating Accessible Videos

-Video produced by the University of Washington should include closed captions.
-Captions on video provide many benefits.
+Captions are text versions of the audio content, synchronized with the video.
 They are essential for ensuring your video is accessible to students, employees, and members of the public who are deaf or hard of hearing.
-They also help non-native English speakers to understand the video, make it possible to search for content within the video, and make it possible to generate an interactive transcript where users can click anywhere in the transcript to watch the video where that text is spoken.
+They also help non-native English speakers to understand the video, make it possible to search for content within the video, help all students learn the spelling of technical terms spoken in the video, and make it possible to generate an interactive transcript where users can click anywhere in the transcript to watch the video where that text is spoken.

 - Do it yourself.
 There are free tools available online that make it possible and easy to caption your own video.
 See Captioning your own video for free for additional information.

 The end product generated by both options is a caption file.
 Most caption files are plain text files with time codes indicating the start and stop times.
 However, there are various types of caption files with slight variations in their syntax.
-The type of file you need depends on how your video is ultimately being provided.
-See the following section for links to pages that include this information.
+Once you have a caption file, the final step is to add this file to your video.
+How you do this, and the types of caption file supported, depends on where your video is hosted.
+For specific instructions, select one of the following options:

 - Adding captions to YouTube videos